SNAS/website/site/content/docs/install_collector.md

 ### **Monitoring/Troubleshooting**
+You can navigate all the log files from within the container.
+Connect to container using:

+    docker exec -it openbmp_collector bash

-You can use standard docker exec commands to monitor the log files.
+Or, you can use standard docker exec commands on host to monitor the log files.
 To monitor collector, use:

     docker exec openbmp_collector tail -f /var/log/openbmpd.log

-Alternatively, it can be easier at times to navigate all the log files from within the container.
-You can do so using:

-    docker exec -it openbmp_collector bash

-You can monitor the docker container by getting the console logs.
+Or, you can monitor the docker container by getting the console logs.
 This is useful if the container exits due to invalid start or for another reason.
+To see console logs for collector, use:

     docker logs openbmp_collector